dosovma/word_of_wisdom/readme.md

 - Move /pkg and const that describes message format to a separate github repository; make it public; and start using it as `go get github/.../tcp_communicator` in Client and Server.
 - Move a few const to envs: default difficulty, masterKey, timeout.
-- add linter
+- Add linter
 - CI/CD setting like github actions (tests + linter)
-- add entity annotation
+- Add entity annotation